evipn/ocean-data-c-algorithms/README.md

 - `InsertionSort_Search.c` – Insertion Sort with search
 - `QuickSort.c` – Quick Sort implementation

+## My Role
+I implemented all sorting algorithms and data structures, and tested them for speed and correctness.

 ## How to Run

 Compile and run any file using: